deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Method
 ======

-**mrsimulator**'s organization of the :ref:`spin_sys_api` object and its component objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts.
-The organization of the :ref:`method_api` object in **mrsimulator** and its related component objects, however, requires a more detailed explanation of its design.
+While **mrsimulator**'s organization of the :ref:`spin_sys_api` object and its composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects, however, requires a more detailed explanation of its design.

 Overview
 --------

-An experimental NMR method involves a sequence of rf pulses, free evolution periods, and sample motion (most commonly magic-angle spinning in solids).
+An experimental NMR method involves a sequence of rf pulses, free evolution periods, and sample motion.
 The :ref:`method_api` object in **mrsimulator** models NMR pulse sequences that lead to a frequency-domain signal, i.e., a spectrum.
 The :ref:`method_api` object is designed to be versatile in its ability to model spectra from various multi-pulse NMR methods using concepts from the `symmetry pathway approach
 <https://doi.org/10.1016/j.pnmrs.2010.11.003>`_ where a pulse sequence is